-The chart below shows the typical Stochastics set up for a price chart.
+The chart below shows the typical Stochastics configuration on a price chart.

 The %D is the simple moving average of the %K and similar to the general rules of moving averages, when the %K cuts across the %D line, buy and sell signals are generated or the momentum is seen to increase and decrease even further.